smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **Rpy User**: The name of the IBM i User ID that was specified to run the script.
 - **Date**: The date when this Script was executed.
 - **Time**: The time when this Script was executed.

+The following IBM i Job ID values will appear in list views 2 and 3.
+The jobs they identify will be either the Script Control Job ID (always available) or the Virtual Workstation Job ID (not always available, as described above).
 - **Job Name**: The name of the IBM i job that controlled the script execution.
 - **Job User**: The name of the IBM i user that controlled the script execution.
 - **Job Number**: The number of the IBM i job that controlled the script execution (NOT the number of the script's emulated job).

+The following technical data columns only appear in list view 1:
+- **Device**: The name of the virtual workstation device will appear depending on which of the four virtual device selection modes were in effect when the Script job was executing.
+- **IP Address**: The IP address used by the Script driver program to access the virtual workstation display device.

 #### Options

 - **5=Display**: To view the log entry details and access the log entry content, type 5 next to the selected script name and date/time.
-Press <**Enter**> to proceed to the log content viewer.
+Press **Enter** to proceed to the log content viewer.
+- **7=VrtWsJob**: (View Virtual Workstation Job) Access to the IBM i Work with Job menu is only available if the virtual workstation Job ID was registered for this execution of a Script job.
+The data is available depending on (1) the virtual workstation mode that was in effect as the job executed, or (2) if the Script executed the SMAJOBDTL command to force a display of the IBM i Job ID for the workstation job.
-- **8=RpyUsrJob**: (View Replay User Jobs) To view all the jobs that have been run by the specified replay script user, type 8 next to the selected script name and date/time.
-Press <**Enter**> to proceed to a list of jobs that were run with this user name.
-This option is useful for locating the printed output of the actual emulated interactive job that was executed by the script.
-Since it is not easily possible to identify the actual emulated job number while a script is running, the log entry does not contain this information.
+- **8=RpyUsrJob**: (View Replay User Jobs) To view all the virtual workstation jobs that have been run by the specified replay script user, type 8 next to the selected script name and date/time.
+Press **Enter** to proceed to a list of jobs that were run with this user name.
+This option is useful for locating the printed output of the actual emulated interactive job that was executed by the script whenever the Virtual Workstation Job ID was not stored in the log entry.
+Since it is not easily possible to identify the actual virtual workstation job number while a script is running, the log entry does not always contain this information.
 The user name used for the job is known, so a list of all jobs associated with this user provides a limited list of jobs that may be reviewed.
-- **9=WRKJOB**: (Work with Job) To view any information remaining in the system about the job that controlled execution of the replay script, type 9 next to the selected script name and date/time.
-Press <**Enter**> to proceed to the IBM i Work with Job menu.
+- **9=WRKJOB**: (Work with Job) To view any information remaining in the system about the Replay Control Job that executed the replay script, type **9** next to the selected script name and date/time.
+Press **Enter** to proceed to the IBM i Work with Job menu.
 Just in case any problems require research, this option can be used to find a job log from the job that controlled script execution.
 This is NOT the actual virtual workstation interactive job.
 It is the job that launched the virtual workstation and emulates operator interaction according to the Script Steps that it reads.
 This job is also the one that executes data capture operations and then also any connected Captured Data Response Rules.

 #### Functions